About Bismarck Public Schools

 Mission: "All students will have the academic, social, and personal skills to be college, career, and community ready."

 Vision: "Together, we inspire a passion for learning, discovery, and excellence."

 Hughes Education Center

 District Main Phone: 701-323-4000 or click here for the phone/fax directory

 Welcome to Bismarck and the Bismarck Public School District!

 The Bismarck Public School District has been in the public education business for 145 years (since 1874); Linda Slaughter had a private school in 1874 for a year.
 The first graduating class was in 1887, when two people graduated.
-In 2017, 774 students graduated.
+In 2018, 850 students graduated.
 The oldest building is part of BHS, built in 1934.
-The newest school is Legacy High, built in 2015.
+The newest school is Legacy High, which opened in 2015.

-We are the largest school district in the state, with 13,039 students on the first day of 2018-19 and 2,100 employees.
+We are the largest school district in the state, with 13,312 students on the first day of 2019-20 and more than 2,100 employees.
 We have over 500 classrooms in 16 grade schools, 3 middle schools, 3 senior high schools, an alternative high school, a Career Academy and Technical Center, and an early childhood program.